jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 - Function format_X_link(*file_name* string, [*file_type* string]) Location: their own .go files.
   These functions generate the actual link text for each file type.
 Presently, only format_img_link requires the file_type string.
 In the future, I may standardize that API.

   format_img_link is also special in that it does some logic to check to see whether you've named a given image nsfw_whatever, or just nsfw.
 If you have, it generates an anchor link, so you have to click to open the image.
-Otherwise, image links in an Index.md file open as images in your browser automatically.
+Any image not so marked will be linked to open as an image in your browser when you load the Index.md file.

 - Function gen_index_preflight(*path* string) Location: gen_index.go
   If the Index.md file at the path given does not exist, or does exist but has an AUTOGEN tag in its YAML header, return true.
 Otherwise return false.